- 1 Best Coffee Maker With Grinder

 The type of grinder is also a major consideration.
 Blade grinders are pretty straight forward: the blades grind the beans by chopping it into a fine ground.
 Blade grinders are often cheaper and easier to clean, but critics claim they make the coffee more bitter.
 Burr grinders consist of two abrasive surfaces that grind the beans.
 They are more difficult to clean, but they release more flavor from the coffee beans.
 If you want coffee with the best flavor, a burr grinder is preferred.

 The carafe is another important thing to consider when looking for a coffee maker.
 Unless you are drinking/making espressos (like our #1 Pick), your coffee maker will make multiple cups of coffee at once.
-A glass carafe makes it easier to see when your coffee is ready, but the coffee cools down faster and loses its flavor.
+A glass carafe makes it easier to see when your coffee is ready, but the coffee cools down faster and loses its flavor, unless it comes with a hot plate.
 A thermal carafe will keep the coffee’s temperature and flavor longer, but it will cost you more.

 Lastly, the temperature of the coffee is always something you want to consider.
 While 175° is enough to enjoy coffee, a cup of coffee at 195° is ideal.
 That’s because the higher temperature releases the flavor in the coffee bean.